SoulOfDarknes/booking_services_BE/README.md

 ## Installation
 Before installing the application, ensure that the following prerequisites are met:

 - Node.js: The application requires Node.js to run.
 If you don't have Node.js installed, download and install it from Node.js official website.
-We recommend using the latest LTS version.
+Recommend using the latest LTS version.

 - MongoDB: Install MongoDB server locally.
 Follow the instructions on the MongoDB official website for installation.